Originate/exosphere/documentation/configuration_files/application.md

   dependencies:
     <id>: # each dependency needs an id
       type: # dependency type (exocom or rds)
-      template-config: # map of data to pass to the dependency template
+      template-config: # map of data to pass to the dependency template, see notes
   environments:
     <id>: # each environment needs an id
       account-id: # aws account id